-- Port Select: Click the Select button to quick-select the corresponding port based on the port number you entered.
+Port Select: Click the Select button to quick-select the corresponding port

 Select: Select the desired port for voice VLAN configuration.
-It is multi-optional.
-Port: Displays the port number of the switch.
+It is

 Port Mode: Select the mode for the port to join the voice VLAN.

 Auto: In this mode, the switch automatically adds a port to the voice VLAN or removes a port from the voice VLAN by checking whether the port receives voice data or not.

 Manual: In this mode, you can manually add a port to the voice VLAN or remove a port from the voice VLAN.

 Security Mode: Configure the security mode for forwarding packets.

 Disable: All packets are forwarded.

-Enable: Only voice data are forwarded.
+• Enable: Only voice data are forwarded.

 Member State: Displays the state of the port in the current voice VLAN.
-LAG: Displays the LAG number which the port belongs to.